How to Find a Charity Worthy of Your Donation

-Bright Funds most resembles an investment fund.
-You can choose a particular basket of causes for your donations.
-The fund makes it easy to support the causes you care about, and all the charities have been vetted for you,
+For individual donors, Bright Funds most resembles an investment fund.
+You can choose a particular basket of charities working on a specific issue for your donations.

-The design of your portfolio is fully customizable—for example, you could put 40 percent of your portfolio in water, 30 percent in education, 20 percent in health, and so on.
+The design of your portfolio is fully customizable—for example, you could put 40 percent of your portfolio into water, 30 percent into education, 20 percent into health, and so on.

-And if you want to add a charity, not in Bright Funds’ pre-built funds to your portfolio, you can add any 501c3 registered nonprofit in the United States.
+And if you want to add a charity that is not in Bright Funds’ pre-built funds to your portfolio, you can add any 501c3 registered nonprofit in the United States.
 The single platform for giving to multiple charities also allows you to get a single tax report for all your donations.